Spirou & Fantasio: Origins of Spirou

-Adding to the difficulties of magazine publication that came with the outbreak of World War II, Velter joined the army effort, and his wife Blanche Dumoulin, using the pen name Davine, continued the work on the Spirou strip, with the aid of the young Belgian artist Luc Lafnet.
+Adding to the difficulties of magazine publication that came with the outbreak of World War II, Velter, a French national, joined the army effort, and his wife Blanche Dumoulin, using the pen name Davine, continued the work on the Spirou strip, with the aid of the young Belgian artist Luc Lafnet.
 Spirou became the property of the publisher Dupuis (atypical in France and Belgium where most comic characters are owned by their creator(s)), who bought the character from Rob-Vel in 1943, and since then the series has belonged to no specific author.
 The title has therefore subsequently been passed on to several different artists and writers.

 The first success came in 1943 when Joseph Gillain, known by the pen name Jijé, was given charge of the character.
 In 1944 Jijé introduced a new character, Fantasio, who would become Spirou's best friend and co-adventurer.
 Holding many artistic commitments at Spirou magazine, Jijé sought to delegate much of his work, and in 1946 he handed the series to his understudy, the young André Franquin, in the middle of the production of the story Spirou et la maison préfabriquée.